Starting a blog is incredibly rewarding.

 - Give yourself a challenge and blog about it — one man gave himself the challenge of having 52 new experiences in 52 weeks, and he blogged about it.

-- Become a mommy blogger and blog about your kids’ shenanigans.
+- Become a mommy (or daddy) blogger and offer parenting tips.

 - Write about recipes and cooking tips.